One question we get often revolves around the FE Exam topics specified by the NCEES.

 This question piggybacks off of the previous one.

-Though all exams will have 110 questions, depending on the specification you choose, these questions will be distributed over a range of 13 to 17 FE Exam topics.
+Though each examinee will work 110 questions, depending on the exam specification you choose, these questions will be distributed over a range of 13 to 17 FE Exam topics.

-So would that mean that the exam specification with 17 topics is going to be the hardest?
+So would that mean that the exam specification with 17 exam topic will be the hardest?

-Or that the spec with 13 is the easiest?
+Or that the exam specification with 13 will be the easiest?

 At Prepineer, we don’t believe in guessing which exam specification is going to be the easiest or the hardest, that tends to be a losing proposition.

-Instead, we encourage our students to focus more on “who” each spec is developed for and make a strategic decision based on that.
+Instead, we encourage our students to focus more on the “who” each exam specification is developed for and make a strategic decision based on that.

-You can read more of the why behind this approach here:
+You can read more of the why behind our FE Exam preparation approach here:

 Will all the topics be on the FE Exam?

-Now back to the question that brought us all here:
+Now back to the question that we are here for:

-Will there be topics specified by the NCEES but not on the FE?
+Will there be topics the exam specification but not on the NCEES FE Exam?

 The answer is…maybe.

-In short, if it’s stated in the specifications, then it is fair game.
+In short, if it’s stated in the exam specification, then it is fair game.

-It would be safer to assume you will see it in some capacity.
+It would be safer for you as the examinee to assume you will see it in some capacity.

 With that being said, to what depth should we expect is the real question.

-If there is not a formula presented to you in the NCEES Reference Handbook, then I would lean in the direction that you wouldn’t see a qualitative question.
+If there is not a formula presented to you in the NCEES FE Reference Handbook, then I would lean in the direction that you wouldn’t see a qualitative question on your exam day.

 However, that’s not necessarily certain to be the case, we are just playing the odds here.

-Work a practice problem or two (easy to find) and know generally what needs to be done as a fallback – then roll from there.
+Work a practice exam problem or two (easy to find) and know generally what needs to be done as a fallback – then move on from there.

-At Prepineer, we would never advise skipping over anything that is specified, but the reality is, there is a lot to be covered.
+At Prepineer, we would never advise skipping over anything that is spec’d to be on the engineering FE, but the reality is, there is a lot to be covered.